 We may not be able to avoid packaging entirely, but we can change how we deal with it.
 Heres how.

-Australia churns out 3.5 million tonnes of plastic waste annually, and a measly 15% is recovered or recycled.
-The rest?
-It’s piling up in landfills, cluttering our waterways, or breaking down into microplastics that leach into the environment.
+In Australia alone we churn out 3.5 million tonnes of plastic waste annually, and a measly 15% is recovered or recycled.
+The rest piles up in landfills, pollutes our waterways, and breaks down into microplastics that leach into the environment.

 Not all packaging labelled sustainable is actually sustainable.
 Some “biodegradable” plastics only break down in industrial composting facilities (not your backyard bin).
 Others still contain microplastics or require complicated multi-step recycling that most people don’t have access to.